kaneoriley/bunyan/README.md

 }
 ```

+## Benchmark Comparison

+Have a look at [COMPARISON.md](COMPARISON.md) for a quick benchmark comparison demonstrating the speed of Bunyan

 #### Note: Clash with org.slf4j:slf4j-api

 Due to Lombok requiring the factory to be a `org.slf4j.LoggerFactory` class, you cannot include `bunyan-lombok` in a